madworx/docker-qemu/README.md

 ### `qemu-root-path`

-Implement the DHCP `Root path` option, to enable us to point to where the guest OS should mount its root filesystem.
+Implement the DHCP `Root-path` option, to enable us to point to where the guest OS should mount its root filesystem.

 ### `qemu-4.0-alpine-compilefix`